BlueBrain/NeuroM/doc/source/definitions.rst

 Typically only the first four or five components are of interest to morphology analysis.
 The rest are used to construct the soma and hierarchical tree structures of the neuron, and to check its semantic validity.

+In ``NeuroM`` a point is represented as an iterable of floating point numbers, usually a ``numpy`` array.

 .. note::
     For most of what follows, it suffices to consider a